noahgrant/resourcerer/docs/collection.md

 reset: Collection (models: Array<Object|Model>, options: Object)
 ```

 Removes all models and their references from a collection and replaces them with the models passed in.
-Pass in `silent: true` for subscribed components _not_ to get rerendered, and `parse: true` to have data attributes get parsed before being set on their respective models.
+Pass in `silent: true` for subscribed components _not_ to get rerendered, and `parse: true` to have data get parsed before being set on their respective models.

 ### set
 ```js
 set: Collection (models: (Object|Model)|Array<Object|Model>, options: Object)
 ```

 This is the method that many other write methods (`add`, `remove`, `save`, `reset`, etc) use under the hood, and it should _rarely if ever_ need to be used directly in your application.
-Sets new attributes as models and merges existing attributes with their models, and sorts as necessary.
-Pass in `silent: true` for subscribed components _not_ to get rerendered, and `parse: true` to have data attributes get parsed before being set on their respective models.
+Sets new data as models and merges existing data with their models, and sorts as necessary.
+Pass in `silent: true` for subscribed components _not_ to get rerendered, and `parse: true` to have data get parsed before being set on their respective models.

 ### sync
 This is just a proxy for the [sync](/lib/sync.js) module.
 Its behavior shouldn't be overridden, but it may be useful to wrap it for custom behavior, ie: